spryker/spryker-docs/docs/pbc/all/tax-management/202307.0/vertex/vertex.md

 *Vertex O Series* is a software that delivers the latest sales and use tax calculations to your shopping cart or invoicing system at the point of purchase while accounting for the following:

-* Tax rates for each state, county, and city.
+* Tax rates in each state, county, and city.
 * Laws, rules, and jurisdiction boundaries.
 * Special circumstances like tax holidays and product exemptions.